OnleeRetta/Defeat-The-Evil-Wizard/README.md

 5. The evil wizard will attack and regenerate health after each of your turns.

 6. The game ends when either you or the wizard is defeated.
-A victory or defeat message will be displayed accordingly.tion Notifies the user if they select an option on the main menu that doesn't exist.
+A victory or defeat message will be displayed accordingly.

 Installation

 Clone the repository to your local machine using: https://github.com/OnleeRetta/Defeat-The-Evil-Wizard

 Contributing

 Fork the repository.
 Create a new branch.
 Make your changes and commit them.